-4. REMARKS
+4. Remarks

-- This EASA Proposed Certification Memorandum will be closed for public consultation on the 29th of August 2014.
-Comments received after the indicated closing date for consultation might not be taken into account. - 2.
-Comments regarding this EASA Proposed Certification Memorandum should be referred to the Certification Policy and Planning Department, Certification Directorate, EASA.
-E-mail CM@easa.europa.eu or fax +49 (0)221 89990 4459. - 3.
-For any question concerning the technical content of this EASA Proposed Certification Memorandum, please contact:
+- Suggestions for amendment(s) to this EASA Certification Memorandum should be referred to the Certification Policy and Safety Information Department, Certification Directorate, EASA.
+E-mail CM@easa.europa.eu or fax +49 (0)221 89990 4459. - 2.
+For any question concerning the technical content of this EASA Certification Memorandum, please contact:

-Name: LAIR, Pascal
+Name, First Name: LAIR, Pascal

-Function: Project Certification Manager Propulsion
+Function: Project Certification Manager - Propulsion